jonathanericksen/Party_Tweets/README.md

 Part one focused on analyzing a dataset containing ~86K tweets from both Republicans and Democrats who were at the time the tweets were published sitting members of the house of representatives.
 In part one, I analyze the text corpus from both parties' tweets for a side by side comparison.
 The following is a list of insights Trace Political tasked JE Consulting with extracting from the initial corpus analysis:

-- The top 10 most words used within tweets from both Democrat and Republican representatives
+- The 10 most common words used within tweets from both Democrat and Republican representatives
 - The total vocab count for both the Democrat and Republican tweet corpus'
 - Words with the highest semantic relation to the following via the word vectorization:
     - Trump